Locally optimal measurement-based quantum feedback with application to multi-qubit entanglement generation: Discussion and Conclusions

-We have presented a general, analytic construction of locally optimal measurement-based feedback protocols in which a time-dependent feedback unitary is designed with two independent components, one of which depends linearly on the measurement outcome with a state-dependent coefficient, while the other depends only on the quantum state.
-We term this approach ``quantum state and proportional feedback", or PaQS feedback, to emphasize the increased flexibility offered by these two independent feedback components.
+We have presented a general, analytic construction of locally optimal measurement-based feedback protocols, termed PaQS, in which the feedback unitary has two independently varying components, one having dependence on the measurement outcome and the other having dependence only on the quantum state.
 We showed that the resulting protocol can be modified to generate an average state locally optimal (ASLO), or Markovian protocol that can be efficiently implemented.

-We demonstrated the effectiveness of this PaQS feedback by applying it to the generation of W, Dicke and GHZ states for $N = 3 - 100$ qubits, highlighting the utility of symmetry constraints.
-The non-Markovian control protocols were found to saturate at unit fidelity with the target state in all cases, while the ALSO approach was found to saturate at slightly lower than unit fidelity for the W and Dicke states.
-It is remarkable that the significant constraints imposed by Markovianity yield only a slight reduction in performance.
+In this work we demonstrated the effectiveness of PaQS feedback by applying it to the generation of W, general Dicke and GHZ states for $N = 3 - 100$ qubits, highlighting the utility of symmetry constraints.
+The ASLO versions of these protocols reach target state fidelities above 94\%, despite the significant constraints imposed by Markovianity.
+This shows that a simple Markovian-type feedback strategy exists to prepare any of these maximally spin-squeezed states deterministically.

+While we have focused on application to entanglement generalization, the full scope of Eqs. (\ref{eqn:MultiPaQSSME})-(\ref{eq:MultiPaQSB}) extends to virtually any application of measurement-based feedback.
+The ability of these equations to reproduce all existing feedback protocols that we have tried them on (see table \ref{tab:PaQSTable}) and the ease with which they generate new protocols suggests that there is much more to be gained from them.
+One immediate extension of this work would be to study the behavior under non-ideal measurement conditions, i.e., for $\eta < 1$.